leggedrobotics/raisimLib/README.md

 You must read the [LICENSE](LICENSE.md) before using this software

 ## News
+- **The latest version is available at github.com/raisimTech/raisimlib**.
+It is currently only for academic use but we will provide a commercial license soon.
 - **The old license is expired so I prolonged it for 3 more months.
 You have to pull to continue using raisim.
 I will soon release v1.0!**
 - **I am preparing RaiSim v1.0! updates are slow now but big improvements are coming! (around June)**
 - As of 19/12/22, joint/dynamics element in a URDF can have "damping", "stiffness", "spring_mount", and "rotor_inertia"